ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 The tasks that are marked _DCCG_ or _CIRCABC_ are expected to be handled by DCCG automation, CIRCABC or similar systems under control and responsibility of the Secretariat.

-The format for the lists used for the interchange between the Member States and the Secretariat is waiting for the completion of the T-Systems/SAP proposal -- and should be optimised for clarity and interoperability.
-The ICAO Master List structure as defined in Doc 9303 part 12 may be considered.
+The format for the lists used for the interchange between the Member States and the Secretariat is available in DGC Gateway's github repository [here](https://github.com/eu-digital-green-certificates/dgc-gateway).
+The specification is distributed as a build artifact, the latest of which (at time of writing) can be found [here](https://github.com/eu-digital-green-certificates/dgc-gateway/releases/download/1.3.21/openapi.json)

-This list format for interchange between the Member States is likely to be quite different from the format of the list of DSCs downloaded by the verifiers on a daily basis from the field.
+This list format for interchange between the Member States is  quite different from the format of the list of DSCs downloaded by the verifiers on a daily basis from the field.
 The Secretariat should publish the aggregated list of DSCs in an accessible and easy to use format (as seen from a verifier's perspective).

 Member States are also expected to publish country-specific lists, in formats adapted to the technological setting at hand in that Member State.

 The Secretariat shall also:

-* Maintain a similar set of lists with 'test' certificates.
+* Maintain a similar set of lists with 'test' certificates for quality assurance purposes.
 * Maintain a set of test certificates - at least one for each country.

+The certificates are stored and maintained in the DCC Quality Assurance github repository [here](https://github.com/eu-digital-green-certificates/dcc-quality-assurance).

 ## A.4 Extended Key Usage Identifiers